Configuration

 When you change a setting, it triggers an analysis of your data that must complete before changes take effect.

 This process can take up to 15 minutes but may be faster depending on the size of your catalogue.
-You can monitor the status in System Status > Data sync.
+You can monitor the status in Data > Configuration.

 The settings require Search 3.0 to be enabled.
-Afterwards, you can access them in Settings > Search Configuration.
+Afterwards, you can access them in Search > Configuration.

 The Searchable attributes grouped by ranking order setting allows you to create groups of attributes with different levels of importance for search results.
 Attributes in higher-ranking groups have greater influence on the results displayed.